vkbo/novelWriter.io/templates/download_release.rst

 .. note::

    For the time being, the MacOS releases have been discontinued.
-There are currently no one available to maintain these releases.
+There is currently no one available to maintain these releases.
 This is an open source project, and it depends on volunteers and contributors to run.
    See `this discussion <https://github.com/vkbo/novelWriter/discussions/2618>`__ for more details.